Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 You had an anomaly.

-You had you had a on one Sunday, you had some incredibly vicious, mostly legal, according to the rules, headshots.
+You had a, on one Sunday, you had some incredibly vicious, mostly legal, according to the rules, headshots.

-One of the maybe two, one certainly questionable, second one possibly questionable, most of them legal.
+One of them, maybe two, one, certainly questionable, second one, possibly questionable, most of them legal.

-But the day before, a Rutgers player was paralyzed in the neck down on the same field.
+But the day before, a Rutgers player was paralyzed from the neck down on the same field that the big hit took place on Sunday in the Giants Lions game.

-And so the league gets involved in there and says, okay, we're gonna start enforcing the law of suspensions.
+And so the league gets involved in there and says, okay, we're going to start enforcing the law of suspensions.

-We got a rule here suspends people are head-to-head shots in certain circumstances.
+We've got a rule here that suspends people for head-to-head shots in certain circumstances.

-So they've gone predictably, they've they've they've had an overreaction, and people say, well, it's better to overreact to this case than underreact.
+And people say, well, it's better to overreact in this case than underreact.

 He had a meeting with Mike Tomlin today.